This quilt won a blue ribbon that the Santa Barbara Quilt Guild Show in September 2016 for Diane H. Thank you for sharing, great color combination.

 This quilt was made by Pat who lives in Scotland.
 She used my Nine Lives pattern and is also a cat lover.
 Don’t the appliquéd fish in the corners look great?
 She just used the designs that I include for quilting.
 Using buttons for eyes on some of the cats, was just the right touch.
 I think this quilt was done in less than 10 days after she received the pattern!
 I always enjoy seeing the results of my student’s and customer’s work and am eager to share it here in the Gallery.

 I made this for our daughter and her husband.
 It was supposed to be done for their wedding.
 However, it was finally finished for their first anniversary!
-This very versatile block is the same one used in several quilts in the Quilts from the Heart Gallery and a pattern is available for making the blocks.
+This very versatile block is the same one used in several quilts in the Quilts from the Heart Gallery.
 You are only limited by how many blocks you want to make!